StraitjacketSoftware/guidelines/csharp/coding/index.md

 This style guide is intended both for code developed internally at Straitjacket Software and for contributors to our open source codebases.
-It makes stylistic choices based on Microsoft's .NET [Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/), with the objective of writing maintainable, readable and scalable code while following modern best practices.
+It makes stylistic choices based on Microsoft's .NET [Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/), with the objective of writing maintainable, readable and scalable code, while taking advantage of modern C# language features and best practices.
 {: .fs-6 .fw-300 }